Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 The first function returns the time complexity (`n`), whereas the second function returns the memory complexity (`0`).
 Thus, this is the estimation of a brute force algorithm.

-A very important thing to recognize here is, that the two function do only compute the complexity of the algorithm for a given set of optimization parameters.
-These function do NOT iterate over a set of optimization parameters, nor they try to improve upon the given parameters in any way.
-They are only computing the complexity.
+*__<I think it would make sense to explain the difference between problem and optimization parameters first, thats not obvious for everyone and might lead to confusion.>__* An important thing to recognize here is, that the two functions only compute the complexity of the algorithm for a given set of optimization parameters.
+These function do *not* iterate over a set of optimization parameters, nor they try to improve upon the given parameters in any way.
+They are only computing the complexity based on the given parameters.
+Note that the current definition of the time complexity does not use any optimization parameters.
+To see how to make use of optimization parameters see [of how to add an optimization parameter](#Adding an optimization parameter)

-Now calling in the `test.py` script the `DUMMYEstimator` with the parameter `n=100`, e.g.
+*__<Andre: These links are not working it seems... or does it just not work in the pycharm viewer?>__* Now let us call the `DUMMYEstimator` via the `test.py` script with parameter `n=100`, i.e.,

 ```python
 from cryptographic_estimators.DUMMYEstimator import *
 A = DUMMYEstimator(n=100)